Prompt our AI agent to generate new tests

-AI agent informs about its progress, screenshot 02/2024
+AI agent informs about its progress, screenshot 07/2024

-Chaining your tests
+Chaining tests

+A user flow is virtually a chain of test cases.
 When using the AI agent, you can use a dependency to chain test cases together.
-A user flow is virtually a chain of test cases.
 Shorter flows are faster, more specific and more reliable.

 This is how you do it: